lperez37/mdmix/readme.md

 ## Use Cases

+- LLM ingestion for AI agents, agentic workflows and chatbots
 - Combining project documentation
 - Creating a single reference document from multiple notes
 - Preparing Markdown content for export to other formats